 Hernia, Hydrocele & Undescended Testicle Chattanooga TN

-What is a hernia?
+What is a Hernia?

 A hernia occurs where there is a weakness in the muscles and/or tissues of the abdomen.
 Inguinal hernia is the most common type of hernia in children and is present at birth.
 It develops before birth, and is more common in boys, especially preemies and boys with undescended testicles.
 Inguinal hernias can occur in 5% of full term infants, and up to 30% of preterm infants.
 It is related to the path of descent of the testes into the scrotum.
 Females may also have inguinal hernias, but they are much less likely.

-What is the risk with a hernia?
+What is the Risk of a Hernia?

-The risk with a hernia is that the bulging tissue can become trapped or incarcerated.
+The risk of a hernia is that the bulging tissue can become trapped or incarcerated.
 This means the bulging tissue cannot be pushed back, which occurs in about 10% of pediatric inguinal hernia patients and 30% of premature infants.
 If not treated quickly, a strangulated hernia can lead to testicular shrinkage, loss of a testicle, or intestinal blockage.
 Long term complications can occur from delayed treatment.
 Emergency surgery is needed.

-What causes a hernia?
+What Causes a Hernia?

-What are symptoms of a hernia?
+What are the Symptoms of a Hernia?

 - A bulge in the groin is commonly seen when the child strains or cries.
-In boys the scrotum or groin swells.
+In boys, the scrotum or groin swells.